Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 Latency and hit rate depend on index design and scale; benchmark them on the actual workload rather than attaching universal millisecond values.

 Exact-cache savings can be large on repost-heavy traffic.
-Similarity hits are useful too, but should not turn approximate matching into unreviewed enforcement.
+Similarity hits are useful too, but shouldn't turn approximate matching into unreviewed enforcement.

 Micro-batching amortizes GPU launch overhead and memory transfers across requests.
 Its benefit and latency cost must be measured on the deployed model and traffic shape.